Wendy Williams: The Movie

-Wendy Williams: The Movie is an American television biographical film directed by Darren Grant about the life of entertainer Wendy Williams.
-The film premiered on January 30, 2021 on Lifetime.
+Wendy Williams: The Movie is an American biographical drama television film directed by Darren Grant about the life of entertainer Wendy Williams.
+The film premiered on January 30, 2021, on Lifetime.

 Plot

 Wendy Williams is a teenage girl growing up in New Jersey.

 Cathy Hughes hires Williams to work in Washington, D.C., at the WOL radio station.
 Williams takes cocaine to suppress her appetite.
 She also gets a weekend job in New York City as an emcee.
 By 1990, she's working full-time in New York City.
 Hot 103.5 becomes Hot 97.

 Williams remains addicted to cocaine during her marriage to Kevin Hunter.
 However, she finally quit cocaine.